keenerd/jshon/README.md

 #### Debian/Ubuntu/Linux Mint

-Assuming you have already download the sources and placed yourself in the directory.
+These directions assume you have already downloaded the sources and placed yourself in the directory.

 First, install the `jansson` library :

     sudo apt-get install libjansson{4,-dev}

-Then build the sources, b running :
+Then build the sources, by running :

     make